micahkepe/blog/content/gitconfig/index.md

 Here's how to set it up:

-1. Install `diff-so-fancy` with the pakcage manager of your choice.
+1. Install `diff-so-fancy` with the package manager of your choice.
 For example, if you're using Homebrew, run `brew install diff-so-fancy`.
 Check the GitHub repo for other installation options.